traveloka/terraform-aws-rds-postgres/README.md

 3. Add parameter `multi_az = false`
    We need to explicitly set multi AZ to false for now, otherwise Terraform will complain that a read replica instance cannot be in multi AZ.

-3. Apply the configuration and wait for it to be successfully promoted to master
+3. Apply the configuration and wait for db instance to be successfully promoted to master

 4. Remove parameter `availability_zone`
    We are using `multi_az` parameter for master instance.